sylvester-wamaya/social-finance/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+I acknowledge the owner of the original web design of this project:
+Original web design by  Cindy Shin in Behance.

 I would like to thank Microverse for their continued support and inspiration.